A Simple Lesson to Successful Networking: Get in the Flow!

 - Don’t be afraid to ask for information.

 If you’re not in the flow, many of the opportunities you identify will remain only opportunities.
 Converting these to solutions is something that does not happen overnight and requires the ability to see things through.
 Getting in the flow will allow you to maximize the number of contacts who can provide information to help you reach a solution.

 Dr. Hatala is currently an Assistant Professor at Louisiana State University in the School of Human Resource Education and Workforce Development, Baton Rouge.
-His academic research focuses on the transition towards re-employment, human resource development, social capital in the workplace, barriers to entrepreneurship and organizational development.
+His academic research focuses on the transition toward re-employment, human resource development, social capital in the workplace, barriers to entrepreneurship, and organizational development.